 - Speed Match (students see how fast they can match up each pair)

-- Teacher says a letter/sound; students use a pointer or other hands-on manipulative to tap the corresponding cards.
+- Teacher says a letter/sound; students use a pointer to tap the corresponding cards

-RELATED RESOURCE: Winter Centers & Activities for Pre-K/Kinder
+RELATED RESOURCE: Winter Centers & Activities for Pre-K/Kindergarten

 - For students who need support with letter/sound identification, provide them with an alphabet chart that has pictures.
 Guide them through using the alphabet chart to find a letter or figure out its sound.